LittleGreenTonberry/Capstone-Project-Feed/README.md

 []  User Survey for Restaurant
 []  Apply Rating System
 []  Apply Keywords in Search Options and Results
+[]  Connect "User" and "Add Restaurant" if needed (Cannot add location without signing in )

 ```

 ## Advanced Plans: